D-branes and the planar limit of Chern-Simons theory I: Link invariants: Introduction

 With some extra work, the constraints can be formulated as a local ``gluing'' relation between the 2d local system data associated with the vertical strands before and after the fusion of two strands.
 The gluing relations are a peculiar deformation of the $g\to 1$ relations which would assemble a sequence of 2d flat connections into a single 3d flat connection.\footnote{It is possible to decompose the cups and caps into a two-step process: the two strands are first fused into a single strand, which is then forced to be trivial.
 The first operation is the same as for $g\to 1$, but the second is deformed.}

-We expect the sequence of 2d local systems and gluing relations associated with a given open saddle to define some kind of three-dimensional ``constructible sheaf'' which could be used to describe a 3d D-brane in $\cM_t \times T^* \bR$ from the data of 2d slices.
-A proof of this conjecture goes beyond our current expertise, but we provide all the local ingredients we expect to go into such a construction.
+The sequence of 2d twisted local systems and gluing relations associated with a given open saddle defines some kind of three-dimensional twisted ``constructible sheaf'' which deforms the notion of a 3d flat connection.
+A 3d A-model D-brane in $\cM_t \times T^* \bR$ should admit an analogous sheaf-theoretic description, assembling a sequence of 2d slices described by 2d twisted local systems on $S^2$.

+We thus conjecture that the twisted constructible sheaves we build define D-branes in $\cM_t \times T^* \bR$ which asymptote to the conormal to the knot/link.
+A proof of this conjecture goes beyond our current expertise, but we will provide all the local ingredients we expect to go into such a construction.